Events & Programs

 Create an original piece of art inspired by the ideals of Dr. Martin Luther King, Jr. and/or civil rights leaders present or past.
 These ideals include freedom, justice, peace, equality, human rights, and/or social justice.
 Express yourself by entering visual art (painting, photography, sculpture, video), performance art (music, song, spoen word, dance), or literary art (poetry, short story, speech).
 If you are submitting performance or literary art, please submit a video in addition to your manuscript.

-Winner will receive $100 and a ticket to the City of Jacksonville's 31st Annual Martin Luther King, Jr. Breakfast presented by Florida Blue which is on Friday, January 12, 2018 at 7 AM.
+Winner will receive $100 and a ticket to the City of Jacksonville's 31st Annual Martin Luther King, Jr. Breakfast presented by Florida Blue which is annually in mid-January.

 Are you interested in learning more about where others stand on issues of diversity and inclusion?
 Come to a Real Talk session and have a healthy conversation about issues surrounding diversity and inclusion including race, religion, disabilities, gender and sexuality.